lighthart/GridBundle/README.md

     otherGroup:     Column displays a group of composite fields.
 Field must be an array of fields which will me recursively mapped through a DQL concat function.
 To display a , use a double semicolon as a display element.
-                    If the field is alsoa  filter, the otherGroup display elements will be automatically added.
+                    If the field is also a filter, the otherGroup display elements will be automatically added.

 ```php